openshift/origin/README.md

 ### Installation

-* If you intend to develop applications to run on an existing installation of the OpenShift platform, you can download the client tools and place the included binaries in your `PATH`.
+* If you intend to develop applications to run on an existing installation of the OpenShift platform, you can [download the client tools](https://github.com/openshift/origin/releases) and place the included binaries in your `PATH`.
 * For local development/test or product evaluation purposes, we recommend using the quick install as described in the [Getting Started Install guide](https://docs.openshift.org/latest/getting_started/administrators.html).
 * For production environments, we recommend using [Ansible](https://github.com/openshift/openshift-ansible) as described in the [Advanced Installation guide](https://docs.openshift.org/latest/install_config/install/advanced_install.html).
 * To build and run from source, see [CONTRIBUTING.adoc](CONTRIBUTING.adoc).

 ### Concepts

-The [Origin walkthrough](https://github.com/openshift/origin/blob/master/examples/sample-app/README.md) is a step-by-step guide that demonstrates the core capabilities of OpenShift throughout the development, build, and test cycle.
-The walkthrough is accompanied by a blog series on [blog.openshift.com](https://blog.openshift.com/openshift-v3-deep-dive-docker-kubernetes/) that goes into more detail.
+The [Origin walkthrough](https://github.com/openshift/origin/blob/master/examples/sample-app/README.md) is a step-by-step guide that demonstrates the core capabilities of OpenShift throughout the development, build, deploy, and test cycle.
+The walkthrough is accompanied by a [blog series](https://blog.openshift.com/openshift-v3-deep-dive-docker-kubernetes/) that goes into more detail.
 It's a great place to start.

 ### Origin API